lgibelli/singularity-docs/index.rst

 With Singularity 2.4 and the addition of container instances, the ability to cleanly, reliably, and safely run services in a container is here.
 First, let’s put some commands that we want our instance to execute into a script.
-Let’s call it a .
+Let’s call it a ``startscript``.
 This fits into a definition file like so:

 ::